In a Nutshell:

 There are enough features on this model that it does have a learning curve, but the LCD screen makes navigating through the menus a breeze, and once you’ve made 4-5 drinks, you can fairly say that you’re well on your way to mastering it.

-You’ll get prompted to do a quick clean cycle after every milk-based drink you make, and you should definitely do so when prompted, in addition to attending to the other, more manual routine maintenance items like occasional descaling if/as needed, emptying the drip and dregs tray, and a weekly washing of the brew unit, but all of these things are super easy to do.
+You’ll get prompted to do a quick clean cycle after every milk-based drink you make, and you should definitely do so when prompted, in addition to attending to the other, more manual routine maintenance items like occasional descaling if/as needed, emptying the drip and dregs tray, and weekly washing of the brew unit, but all of these things are super easy to do.

-We were quite pleased with the user friendliness of the Intelia, and rate it as one of its best features.
+We were quite pleased with the user-friendliness of the Intelia, and rate it as one of its best features.
 Very newbie friendly!

 Pros & Cons of Philips Saeco Intelia Deluxe

 You can probably tell that there’s a lot we like about the machine, but we said at the start that it wasn’t perfect.
-We don’t see the Intelia as having anything we’d call a fatal flaw, but there are a few things we’d like to see implemented better or added to the design.
+We don’t see Intelia as having anything we’d call a fatal flaw, but there are a few things we’d like to see implemented better or added to the design.
 These include:

 • A Double Boiler, for simultaneous frothing and brewing